yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>I spent 9 years of my life studying law and working in a corporate law office.
 Being a lawyer felt like being on a wrong bus, but warm and cosy enough to prevent me to simply get off.
 "When you feel fire lighting up within you just run" says one writer from my home country - "you never know when the flame is going to die out and leave you alone in the darkness".
 I think I was lucky to recognise the right moment and jump off.
 So I decided to quit my career in pursue of something that matters.
 This wasn't an easy journey, however I never looked back.
 And slowly I started to discover my forgotten talents and passions.
 Very slowly I started to overcome the fear of empty paper and draw again, learn graphic/web design and study human computer interaction.
 I started to sing and write, discovered my talent for photography.
-Yoga was a catalyzer and the driving force of my search for that something that matters, but completing the first teacher's training I realised that yoga IS that something.
+Yoga was a catalyst and the driving force of my search for that something that matters, but completing the first teacher's training I realised that yoga IS that something.
 And this is where my real journey began.</p>

 <p class="centeredimage"><img src="../images/yoga_institute_window.jpg" alt="Yoga Institute window"></img></p>